Diary of a father - Year 2006

 2006

 Weather has served up wind and rain rather than frost, not nice.
-Can we please have snow and frost?
+Can we please have snow?
+We like snow (when we are on holiday that is).

 It is dark, miserable and wet.
 But fireworks night brightens things.
 We take the young man to the one on the local green.
 Too much waiting around and not enough running around seem to be verdict.
 The sparklers in the back garden appeared to be a bigger hit!
 The rest of the month means some whinging about school for small man; so soon!

-This month usually brings the joys of fireworks; not a joy for us because I mean people letting fireworks off at all hours and not as part of any display.
+This month usually brings the joys of fireworks; not a joy for us because it means people letting fireworks off at all hours and not as part of any display.
 Given the power of modern fireworks these can be very disturbing.
 They also set the neighbour's dog off barking; scares the poor thing witless I shouldn't wonder.

 And with school you get nits.
 Not nice for anyone but you get through it, eventually.